-- 17.9.1 The Director of Finance shall ensure that regular reports are made to the Board with regard to, inter alia, the receipt of funds, investments, and the disposition of resources. - 17.9.2 The Director of Finance shall prepare annual accounts in the required manner which shall be submitted to the Board within agreed timescales. - 17.9.3 The Director of Finance shall prepare an annual trustees' report and the required returns to the Charity Commission for adoption by the Board.
+- 17.9.1 The Chief Finance Officer shall ensure that regular reports are made to the Board with regard to, inter alia, the receipt of funds, investments, and the disposition of resources. - 17.9.2 The Chief Finance Officer shall prepare annual accounts in the required manner which shall be submitted to the Board within agreed timescales. - 17.9.3 The Chief Finance Officer shall prepare an annual trustees' report and the required returns to the Charity Commission for adoption by the Board.